-All completed project submissions would be date stamped on the final date of submission.
+All completed project submissions would be date stamped on the final crit date.
 Electronic submissions are not allowed as a general rule.
-However, electronic submission maybe requested due to special circumstances.

-5.4.2 DISSERTATION
+5.4.3 DISSERTATION

-Part II students are expected to submit a 10,000 words Dissertation exploring a subject area of his/her choice.
-Students are expected to work on Dissertation during their 2nd and 3rd years of study of the Part II Course and submit it during the final year prior to the CDP.
+Part II students are expected to submit a 10,000 - 12,000 word Dissertation exploring a subject of his/her choice.
+Students are expected to work on the Dissertation during their 2nd and 3rd years of study of the Part II Course and submit it during the final year prior to the CDP.
 They are required to present their study at a Viva Voce Examination as part of the assessment.
 Students would be tested on his/her skills to logically analyze a subject, formulate a sequential discussion, and arrive at a conclusion.
-(See guidelines for Dissertation writing in the 'CSA Examinations Procedures Handbook'.)
+(See guidelines for Dissertation writing)